jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Topics-Sending-and-Receiving-Messages-between-Nodes.md

 [INFO] [rosbag2_recorder]: Recording...
 [INFO] [rosbag2_recorder]: All request topic subscriptions are subscribed.
 Stopping discovery...
 ```
 Stop the recording using `Ctrl+C`.
-In the directory, you will find `.mcap` files that contain the recorded messages. and a YAML file with more information.
-If you open this YAML file, you will see the recoreded duration, number of messages, and topic thats were recorded. \
+In the directory, you will find `.mcap` files that contain the recorded messages and a YAML file with more information.
+If you open this YAML file, you will see the recorded duration, number of messages, and topics that were recorded.
 You can then play back the bag file:
 ```bash
 $ ros2 bag play ~/bags/bag1